 A sticky wall is a fine motor platform for so many types of activities: art, building, sorting, and puzzling.
 It can include open ended activities or can have a prompt, and best of all it keeps kids busy while meeting their sensory and creativity needs.
-You can create a sticky wall any place in your home and if you have more than one child, instead of making two, you can make a longer horizontal sticky wall.

 Match puzzle pieces together on the wall for a new way to use your puzzles!